dev-emekaa/dev-emekaa/README.md

 🤍 Passionate about building innovative solutions that impact and transform lives.

-I'm open to new offers and Job Opportunities.
+🏗️ Want to build with me?
-You can send me a mail at buildwithemeka@gmail.com.
-Let's connect and build awesome ideas together.
-Also find out more about me at https://emeka.site
+Then don't be a stranger.
+Send me a mail at buildwithemeka@gmail.com.
+Let's build awesome ideas together.

+You can find out more about me 👉🏼 at https://emeka.site